Q: What is a required element in a contract between Marcel Marceau and another person who speaks via gestures and body movements, i.e. without words?

 What my father had told me many years before is still in effect.

-But in Colorado, I'm not required to deal with the insurance company of the perp.
-I can file a claim with my own insurance company, with them having the financial clout to force Allstate to reimburse them for all charges.
-And so I did.
+The police officer was wrong to advise me to pursue payment from Allstate.
+I filed a claim with my own insurance company.
 In a borderline case, I might be charged for the collision deductible while the two companies fight it out, but my insurance company's adjuster has already informed me that the company will waive the deductible.

 And, of course, no one from Allstate has called to take photos.